minimistjs/subarg/readme.markdown

 An opening `[` in the `args` array creates a new context and a `]` closes a context.
 Contexts may be nested.

+## options

+Specific to `subarg`, these options will not be forwarded to minimist.

+- `forward` recursively forward minimist options to nested contexts.

 # install

 With [npm](https://npmjs.org) do: